pahann/repong/README.md

 # REPong
 I built this project to play a bit with ReasonML =)

 The main reducers loop is directly inspired by this cool workshop => https://github.com/js-republic/reason-ml-workshop

-Here's you can play: https://keen-lovelace-01378a.netlify.com/  (very simplistic and mono player for now)
+Here's you can play: https://keen-lovelace-01378a.netlify.com/  (mono player for now)

 Run this project: